 A UI designer will typically have a background in majorly art subjects such as (or mostly only) graphics design.
 Some experience in a visual field is, however, needed.
 This individual should be best placed to make accurate decisions on critical visual aspects of the project.

 A UI designer will use tools such as Sketch or Adobe XD to create rich designs that are as realistic as possible.
 This is the product design stage, where all the decisions on visual identity happen.

 Skill and Teamwork are Key

 A UI designer can make or break a great wire-frame.
-If the colors, images, and fonts don’t match the concept and content, then the website or app will not be as attractive and useful as it needs to be.
+If the colours, images, and fonts don’t match the concept and content, then the website or app will not be as attractive and useful as it needs to be.
 Thus, UX and UI have to work in sync.
 You can’t have node without NPM now, can you?

 On the flip side, a powerful image can dramatically increase emotion and create a feeling of connection with your audience.
-And when paired correctly with the perfect font and color, this alone can supersize your business or product.
+And when paired correctly with the perfect font and colour, this alone can supersize your business or product.